nickwilmes/AOC/README.md

 https://github.com/wimglenn/advent-of-code-data

 To get it working you will want to log into https://adventofcode.com/ and inspect the network requests to get your session from the cookie.
 Then create an env var names AOC_SESSION and set the value to the session token in your cookie.

+If you are interested in joining my leaderboard, you can use this code: 267508-8cea2646